Great Heathen Army

-The Great Heathen Army, (Note: mycel hæþen here; Store Hedenske Hær) also known as the Viking Great Army, was a coalition of Scandinavian warriors who invaded England in AD 865.
+The Great Heathen Army, (Note: mycel hæþen here; Store Hedenske Hær) also known as the Great Danish army and the Viking Great Army, was a coalition of Scandinavian warriors mainly originating in Denmark who invaded England in AD 865.
 Since the late 8th century, the Vikings (Note: The Anglo-Saxons regarded the word wicing as synonymous with pirate.
 They did not regard it as being a reference to nationality.
 There were other terms that were used, that did refer to nationality, such as Nordmen (Northmen) and Dene (Dane).
 In various Old English sources the word wicing is translated into the Latin pirata whatever the nationality of the raiders may have been.
 In Asser's 'Life of Alfred' the Danes are referred to as pagani (pagan) not pirata (pirate).
 However, Asser's Latin pagani is more often than not translated, into English texts, as 'the Vikings' which is a mistranslation.) had been engaging in raids on centres of wealth, such as monasteries.
 The Great Heathen Army was much larger and aimed to conquer and occupy the four kingdoms of East Anglia, Northumbria, Mercia and Wessex.

 The name Great Heathen Army is derived from the Anglo-Saxon Chronicle.
 The force was led by three of the five sons of the semi-legendary Ragnar Lodbrok, including Halfdan Ragnarsson, Ivar the Boneless and Ubba.
 (Note: The Danish historian Saxo Grammaticus gives Ragnar no less than ten sons; however, the Anglo-Saxon Chronicle says that only three took part in the invasion.
 It is likely that the sagas of Ragnar and his sons, although based in history, were a literary invention.
 The historical foundation is more likely found in the French and English chronicles.)
 The campaign of invasion and conquest against the Anglo-Saxon kingdoms lasted 14 years.
 Surviving sources give no firm indication of its numbers, but it was described as amongst the largest forces of its kind.

 The invaders initially landed in East Anglia, where King Edmund provided them with horses for their campaign in return for peace.
 They spent the winter of 865–866 at Thetford, before marching north to capture York in November 866.
 York had been founded as the Roman legionary fortress of Eboracum and revived as the Anglo-Saxon trading port of Eoforwic.
 During 867, the army marched deep into Mercia and wintered in Nottingham.
 The Mercians agreed to terms with the Viking army, which moved back to York for the winter of 868–869.
 In 869, the Great Army returned to East Anglia, conquering it and killing its king.
 The army moved to winter quarters in Thetford.